Small distance expansion for radiative heat transfer between curved objects

 Figure \ref{full} depicts the HT from a sphere to a plate as a function of $d/R$ for $T_1=300$K and $T_2=0$.
-In order to eliminate the constant term in Eq.\eqref{fulratio2}, the main panel depicts a \emph{near-field adjusted plot}, where we show $H(d)-H(d=0.004R)$.
+In order to eliminate the constant term in Eq.\eqref{fulratio2}, the main panel depicts a \emph{near-field adjusted plot}, where we show $Q(d)-Q(d=0.004R)$.
 Such a plot takes advantage of the faster convergence observed for the derivative in Eq.~\eqref{derratio}, and allows to accurately describe the exact data by use of Eq.~\eqref{fulratio2}, and in the same manner, experimental data could be compared to Eq.~\eqref{fulratio2}.
 We note that the reference separation (here $d=0.004R$) should be chosen in the range where the $d/R$-expansion is valid.
 For both SiC and SiO$_2$, the exact data points agree remarkably well with Eq.~\eqref{fulratio2}, over the whole range of separations depicted (up to $d/R=0.1$).
 We also show PTA of Eq.~\eqref{PTAdef}, which -- again -- is to the lowest two orders in $d/R$ given by Eq.~\eqref{fulratio2} with $\beta=0$.
 Its deviation from the exact data is hence quantified by Eq.~\eqref{fulratio2} to $4\pi\beta\lambda\log[d/0.004R]$.
-This is shown in the inset, with convincing agreement to the exact data \cite{foot10}.
-Based on Fig.~\ref{fig0}, we expect these curves to describe the HT for separations up to $d\alt 0.03\mu$m and $d\alt 0.3\mu$m for SiC and SiO$_2$ respectively.
-E.g., for $R=1\mu$m ($R=10\mu$m) for SiC (SiO$_2$), this corresponds to $d/R\alt 0.03$.
+This is shown in the inset, with convincing agreement to the exact data, which is scattered due to numerical precision (the inset probes differences of $\sim1\%$ of the total transfer).
+Based on Fig.~\ref{fig0}, we expect these curves to describe the HT for separations up to $d\lesssim 0.03{~\mu}$m and $d\lesssim 0.3{~\mu}$m for SiC and SiO$_2$ respectively.
+E.g., for $R=1{~\mu}$m ($R=10{~\mu}$m) for SiC (SiO$_2$), this corresponds to $d/R\lesssim 0.03$.

 The subleading term in Eq.~\eqref{fulratio2} is a logarithmic correction.
 Surprisingly, this term is hardly noticeable due to the coincidence that $\beta=0.5119$ and $\beta=0.5241$ for SiC and SiO$_2$, respectively (despite very different curves for $\beta_\omega$ for the two materials in Fig.\ref{beta}), and hence the prefactor $(2\beta-1)$ is very small (0.02 and 0.05).
 In other words, the second order term in Eq.~\eqref{fulratio2} is very small because the term with $\beta$, coming from the second term in Eq.~\eqref{ansatz}, almost cancels the one coming from the first term in Eq.~\eqref{ansatz}.
 Due to this coincidence, which is special for the sphere-plate geometry, PTA predicts a logarithmic term which in reality is almost absent.